1st January, 2015

 Many small businesses owners typically got into business seeking freedom, a better lifestyle, more money, or simply because they wanted to run their own show.

-Although they possess business skills, financial acumen is rarely chief amongst them.
-In this article, I list the 5 most common financial mistakes.
+Although they possess business skills, financial acumen is rarely chief among them.
+In this article, I list the five most common financial mistakes.

 Few small businesses have a working budget and cash flow forecast that is rolled over on (at least) a quarterly basis.
 As a result, they make decisions based on guesswork.
 A solid budget requires the following information, ideally seasonalised and presented on a month by month basis:

 • Sales – Your sales figures should not be just a lump sum, but broken down by product or service line and calculated as number of sales multiplied by average sale value.